lifeBalance/docker-1/README/intro.md

 # Introduction
 A **Docker container** is a is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

-> Docker provides a consistent development environment: as long as every team member uses the same **docker image**, they will have available the same system libraries, and the same language runtime no matter the host machine they are using to actually develop.
+> One of the advantages of Docker is that it provides a **consistent development environment**: as long as every team member uses the same **docker image**, they will have available the same system libraries, and the same language runtime no matter the host machine they are using to actually develop.

 There are **three stages** when creating a container: